 Sometimes, procrastination can give you more energy and focus after putting off the task.

 It can happen to anyone in any industry.
-Sometimes you are so stressed up that you find it extremely difficult to focus on a task at hand.
+Sometimes you are so stressed that you find it extremely difficult to focus on a task at hand.

 However, after spending your time procrastinating, you come back with a sharper mind to tackle the work.